-We have three, talented adult daughters, and currently share our home with two little fluff balls, Ellie and Rigby, that came to us from Bichon Fur Kids Rescue.
+We have three, talented adult daughters an engineer, a musician, and an artist (who has a couple of websites of her own which can been seen here and here), and currently share our home with two little fluff balls, Ellie and Rigby, that came to us from Bichon Fur Kids Rescue.
 I am a Certified Public Accountant and work for a large Episcopal church as their Director of Operations and Finance, a more than fulltime job that I love.

 How I Became a Food Blogger

 A decade ago, when searching online for recipes, more and more often, I found what I wanted on a food blog rather than on a corporate site such as Epicurious or the Food Network.
 I loved the generous use of color photos and the personal stories that accompanied the recipes.
 I felt like I got to know the blogger and that it would be fun to hang out in the kitchen with them.
 After following a few blogs, I decided to join in the fun.
 I started writing my first blog Food is My Love Language in 2009.

 Shortly after that, my husband began working in Poland.
 Uncertain about what Poland and that job would be like, we both spent a lot of time commuting back and forth for a year.
 That was exhausting and crazy.
 Six months later, I left family, friends, and a job that I loved behind and joined my husband full-time in Poznan, Poland.
 That was the beginning of my second blog, Polish Housewife – the story of our adventures in Poland and travels around Europe.